 What Happens When Government Agencies Issue Administrative Agreements During Suspension or Debarment?

-When agency suspension and debarment enters into an Administrative Agreement, there may be trustees assigned to step in and make decisions on behalf of the company.
+When agency suspension and debarment officials enter into an Administrative Agreement, there may be trustees assigned to step in and make decisions on behalf of the company.

 These individuals or corporations must uphold their fiduciary duties to the company, and not the corporate executive.
 Suspension or debarment trustees are typically required to submit reports to the agency officials certifying that the terms and conditions of the Administrative Agreement are being met.